 NOTE 10: For details of the Npcf_SMPolicyControl_UpdateNotify service operation refer to 3GPP TS 29.512 [9].

 NOTE 11: For details of the Nbsf_Management_Discovery service operation refer to 3GPP TS 29.521 [22].

+NOTE 12: For details of the Nnef_TrafficInfluenceData_Create/Update/Terminate and Nnef_UEId/fetch service operations invoked by the 5GC (i.e. not invoked by an AF) refer to 3GPP TS 29.591 [67].

-AF requests targeting PDU Sessions that support HR-SBO: when such requests are performed by the V-AF, the V-AF shall contact the V-NEF and the V-NEF stores the AF request information in the V-UDR.
+AF requests targeting PDU Sessions that support HR-SBO: when such requests are performed by the AF in the VPLMN (i.e. when there is an SLA with the VPLMN), the AF shall contact the V-NEF and the V-NEF stores the AF request information in the V-UDR.
 The procedure is described in clause 5.5.3.4.
+Otherwise (i.e. there is no SLA with the VPLMN), the AF in the HPLMN shall contact the H-PCF (directly or via H-NEF) as described in clause 5.5.3.2.
+In this case the PCC rules convey VPLMN DNAI(s) information to be provided to the V-SMF.

 For such requests the AF shall contact the NEF and the NEF stores the AF request information in the UDR